Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 You want to choose the foam width that matches your tool drawer’s width.
 If you have a different size, it’s possible to filet the foam to trim off the excess, but it’s not that easy (or neat) a process.

-I know this because I ordered the wrong size and had to trim it down.
 It worked, and you can’t tell once the foam is in the drawer, but it was messy.

 Tools You’ll Need to Cut Kaizen Foam

-I hate the “””specialized tools””” that companies want you to buy with their product.
+I hate the ” specialized tools” that companies want you to buy with their product.

 This time, they’re actually beneficial.

-Tools you need to cut Kaizen foam
+Tools you need to cut Kaizen foam Pin

 The only requirement for your knife is to have a blade that extends out farther than the height of the tool you’re cutting a hole for.